Content

 Random Graffiti In Melbourne Today...

+Somewhere outside city lines in the hub of Elsternwick I came across this work of graffiti tucked away behind a cafe...
 I would love to take one of those optical illusion tests where they would show me these pictures and ask ‘what do you see?’
 Martian brains, ducks with cool glasses, and a wizard trapped in a volcano.
-Definitely maniacal, but charmingly fascinating, the colors and detailing popped out beautifully to me.
-Applause to the artist.
+Definitely maniacal, but charmingly fascinating, the colors and detailing popped out beautifully to...

 0 comments